2024-2025 District Wide School Safety Plan

 • Health assessment will be completed electronically or on paper.

-Title: Safety Officers
+Title: School Safety Officers and Campus Safety Monitors

 Description: Provides security for the district’s faculty, staff and students.